- What is Medicare?

 - Find out if the MA plan you are thinking about covers you if you travel outside of the service area.

-- Check to see if the medications you need are on the MA plans formulary (list).
+- Check to see if the medications you need are on the MA plans list, called a formulary.

 - Find out what MA plan services are provided at an additional cost.
 Look for preventative services and extra benefits.
 Also look for any limitations associated with visits or services.